junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Why would I?"
 Dean asks plainly, edging away from their dining table, fidgeting in the kitchen to fill the wine and water bottle, facing away from the door and Sam.

-Sam turns in the seat slightly to glance at the back of his brother, "Well, I believe everyone else is, and I bet Dad too."
+Sam turns in the seat slightly to glance at the back of his brother.
+"Well, I believe everyone else is, and I bet Dad too."

 "You don't know what they're doing to them out there."
 Dean says glumly, "And I hope you never would."

 Sam opens his mouth, just in time for the door opens and their father walks in.
 His removed jacket hangs on his arms.
 He leaves it on the rack by the door, heading straight to kitchen to rinse his hands, passing by Dean.
+Dean pretends he doesn't see the blood on his knuckles and broken feathers falling between his fingers.

-"You look well today," John finishes up, sitting down at the table, checking Sam up.
+"You look well today," John finishes up, wiping his hand on kitchen rag, moving to sit down at the table, checking Sam up.

 "I feel better too," Sam nods, then asks, "How's the angel, Dad?"

 "So you heard."
-John flashes a glance at Dean once quickly, "They are peculiar creatures.
+John flashes a glance at Dean once quickly.
+"They are peculiar creatures.
 We did what we enjoy, and now we know him in every sense."

 The word *"know"* has many meanings, and Dean knows well enough it's the worst kind in this sentence.

 "Which is blasphemous and unmoral."
 Dean can't help himself snapping, bringing the wine and water bottle over, putting them down on the table with a little too much force.
 "It's not right."

 "I see your brother is still the same, innocent and difficult."
 John says sourly, still facing Sam.
-"Morality has nothing to do here, neither is piety.
+"Morality has nothing to do here, or piety.
+They're just some creature with wings, nothing so special.
 How many times do I need to remind you: when in Sodom, do as Sodoms do.
-It's nothing wrong when everyone is doing the same."
+It's nothing wrong when everyone's doing the same."

 "It still is," Dean sits down at the table bitterly.
 "Why can't we move out of this city?
-It's clearly sinned, I'm sure you can see that."
+I don't want to live like this, be like them." *I don't want to be like you.* He doesn't say.

-John shrugs nonchalantly, undisturbed in eating the food.
-"Sam is not well for travelling.
+John shrugs nonchalantly, undisturbed, just continue chewing and eating the bread.
+He answers after washing it down with a sup of wine.
+"Sam's not well for travelling, you know it.
 And where do you suggest we go?
 Gomorrah?
 Why would we even go farther east when we have a good life here?
 You should feel lucky to have a place to live in this city, boy."

 Dean swallows, lowering his head, defeated.
 He glances at the direction of the door, thinking of the high pitch he heard.
 The bread in his throat forms a lump, dry and cold.
 "Where is that angel now?"

 John squints at him, eyes piercing through his skull, as if reading his mind.
-"Gone," he says decisively.
-"And don't you dare go get yourself into stupid trouble like interfering when our neighbors are doing what everyone always does around here.
-Those flying beings from the sky, they're nothing to us.
+"Gone, dead, somewhere.
+I don't know.
+I don't care." he says pointedly.
+"And don't you even think about going out there to get yourself into stupid troubles, like disturbing people with nonsense like they shouldn't have fun as they please."

+"That's not nonsense!"
+Dean protests futilely, sensing the burning gaze on his skull without having to look up.

+"Having some wings and coming from sky doesn't make them holy.
+We make them whores and playtoys and punchbags, and that's what they are!"
+John snaps, throwing the bread back into the basket.
+"Those flying creatures are nothing more than entertainment to us.
 They are no stronger than us, no more powerful than us.
-They can't get out of the cuffs we forge or the circles we draw, I see no reason to fear or worship or worry about them, you hear me?"
+We put them in chains and cuffs, and they can't move; we draw a circle with sigils, and they can't run; we beat them, and they bruise; we cut them, and they bleed.
+So tell me, why should we fear them or worship them?"

+Dean wonders distantly who's the first sicko to discover the sigils that work on the angels, and all those carved brass knuckles, cuffs, blades, and the oil from Jerusalem (It's a short trip after all, Jerusalem is only a day or two's distance away to the west, even faster with camels).

+"It's just not right.
+Why can't anyone see it?"
+Dean's voice drops, tired.
+He's tearing the bread between his fingers into small pieces with too much force without eating it.

+John points a finger at him, so close it almost pokes into his head.
+"Why can't *you* just be normal, like everyone else?
+You stop those stupid fancy little ideas of angels, or next time I make you come to town square with me.
+Maybe you will understand once you tried it.
+You hear me?
+Do you want that?"
-Dean can sense the burning gaze on his skull without looking up.
-He forces the lump in his throat down in a hard swallow.

-Sam's eyes are on him too, waiting.
+Dean forces the lump in his throat down in a hard swallow.
+He can feel Sam's eyes on him, too.

-"Yes, sir."
+The air in the room waits in uncomfortable silence.

+"No, Sir.
+I hear you.
+I'll stop."
 Dean forces himself to answer, voice quiet.

-"Good," John nods approvingly.

-The dinner continues in peace.
+"Good."
+John picks the bread again and resumes eating.

+The dinner continues under the feint of quiet peace.
+The candle lights sway as they burn lower, the shadow in the room darker as time go by.

-Sam clears his throat, "Is there any other news out there, Dad?"
+Sam clears his throat.
+"Is there any other news out there, Dad?"

 "Leah gave birth to a boy.
-Many are surprised."
+Many are invited to witness."
 John answers absentmindedly.

 "Not her husband's, I presume?"
-Sam asks, voice natural, just slight curious.
+Sam asks, voice natural, just slightly curious.
 As if it's the most common thing to witness around here.

 "Martin's," John says simply.

 "Our neighbor Martin?"
-Sam chuckles, "He must have, what, at least four kids with four different women now?"
+Sam chuckles, "He must have, what, like four kids with four different women now?"

 John gives him a look, "Like most of men in the city, yes.
-He has desires, so does all of us.
-There is no point in restraining what people enjoy to do."
+He has desires, so does everyone.
+There is no point in restraining what a man enjoy to do."

-Dean tunes out the rest of the conversation.
+Dean leaves the table for the dishes, letting the running water to help tuning out the rest of their conversation.

 <br>